-Modification Consideration Increased optionality in the question paper, where appropriate Increased optionality in the question paper may allow centres to focus their available learning and teaching time on a narrower range of topics or content.
+ModificationConsiderationIncreased optionality in the question paper, where appropriateIncreased optionality in the question paper may allow centres to focus their available learning and teaching time on a narrower range of topics of content.
 For example, in Geography or Modern Studies.
-However, this approach can result in problems with setting levels of demand and differentiation, so this will require to be considered carefully.
-Removing a component of course assessment A course assessment component could be removed where its removal is unlikely to have a detrimental impact on the national standard.
-For example, the spoken language component could be removed in English.
-The assignment could be removed in Accounting with all the critical content sampled within the examination.
-Adjusting the volume of evidence required in coursework tasks.
-Modest adjustments to the volume of evidence required may increase learning and teaching time by reducing the amount of evidence required to be produced by candidates.
-For example, in Drama: performance, consideration of interactive group sizes would be required and there would be no application of make-up and hair unless circumstances change.
+However, this approach can result in problems with setting levels of demand and differentiation, so this will require to be considered carefully. in the question paper, where appropriate appropriate approach can result in problems with setting levels of demand and differentiation, so this will require to be considered carefully. paper, where content.
+For example, in Geography or Modern Studies.
+However, this appropriate approach can result in problems with setting levels of demand and differentiation, so this will require to be considered carefully. appropriate approach can result in problems with setting levels of demand and differentiation, so this will require to be considered carefully. differentiation, so this will require to be considered carefully.
+Removing a A course assessment component could be removed where its removal is component of unlikely to have a detrimental impact on the national standard.
+For example course assessment the spoken language component could be removed in English.
+The assignment could be removed in Accounting with all the critical conten sampled within the examination.
+Adjusting the volume Modest adjustments to the volume of evidence required may increase of evidence required learning and teaching time by reducing the amount of evidence required to in coursework tasks. be produced by candidates.
+For example, in Drama: performance consideration of interactive group sizes would be required and there would be no application of make-up and hair unless circumstances change.
 In Music Technology the assignment could be reduced to lessen the need for the use of recording equipment.
-Provision of guidance to support teachers during the Guidance can be provided to further support teachers to make decisions around the volume of evidence candidates submit for assessment.
-This may evidence collection naturally reduce the volume of evidence required to be produced by centres. process.
+Provision of Guidance can be provided to further support teachers to make decisions guidance to support around the volume of evidence candidates submit for assessment.
+This may teachers during the evidence collection naturally reduce the volume of evidence required to be produced by centres. process.
 For example, in Art and Design and Health and Food Technology.
 Alternative approaches to the conditions of assessment within the coursework component.
 Conditions of assessment within coursework could be altered or relaxed to support increased learning and teaching time in relation to: time resources reasonable assistance supervision, control and authentication volume